Franco Foda: 1. FC Kaiserslautern

 On 22 May 2012, Foda was announced as new head coach of 1.
 FC Kaiserslautern, who had just been relegated to the second division after two seasons in the top flight.
 On 29 August 2013, he was sacked as head coach with immediate effect.

 Return to Sturm Graz

 Foda returned to Sturm Graz on 30 September 2014 and won his first match in–charge on 4 October 2014 against Grödig.

 Austria national team

 In October 2017 it was announced that Foda would become manager of the Austria national team, with effect from January 2018.
 Foda resigned from the position in March 2022, following their failure to qualify for the 2022 FIFA World Cup after the defeat to Wales in Cardiff.

 FC Zürich

 On 8 June 2022, he was announced as the new head coach of Swiss champions FC Zürich, replacing André Breitenreiter.
 Foda was sacked by Zürich on 21 September.

+Kosovo national team

+On 17 February 2024, Kosovo appointed Foda after agreeing to a contract until February 2026, this happened after the former coach Primož Gliha decided to resign after weak results in November 2023.